saiyan86/azure-container-networking/docs/npm.md

 ## Install

-Simply run
+Running the command below will bring up one azure-npm instance on each Kubernetes node.
 ```
 kubectl apply -f https://raw.githubusercontent.com/Azure/azure-container-networking/master/npm/azure-npm.yaml
 ```
-will bring up one azure-npm instance on each Kubernetes node.
 Now you can secure your Kubernetes cluster with Azure-NPM by applying Kubernetes network policies.

 ## Build